-Severina Pascu is the Chief Financial Officer and Deputy Chief Executive Officer of Virgin Media.
-In this capacity she is responsible for the finance function at Virgin Media, as well as customer service, field operations, logistics and supply chain.

-Severina joined Liberty Global in 2008 as Chief Financial Officer for UPC Romania.
+Severina Pascu is the Deputy CEO and Chief Operating Officer of the combined Sunrise UPC business in Switzerland.
+She has been a long time member of the Liberty Global family, having served most recently as CFO and Deputy CEO of Virgin Media in the UK.Severina joined Liberty Global in 2008 as Chief Financial Officer for UPC Romania.
 Afterwards, she was appointed CEO for Romania and subsequently also for Hungary.
 Between 2015 and the end of 2017, she led the cable operations in Poland, Hungary, Romania, the Czech Republic, Slovakia and the DTH activities in the CEE region as Managing Director.
 From 2018 to early 2020, Severina was CEO of Liberty Global’s business in Switzerland.

 From December 2017 onwards, she held the role of Chief Operating Officer Central Europe and CEO for the Central Eastern European activities.
 In this role she was responsible for UPC’s businesses in the Czech Republic, Hungary, Poland, Romania, Slovakia and DTH located in Luxembourg.